howesteve/elegua/README.md

 </Route>
 ```

-Main expected usage is routing by `path`, of course.
+Router is designed expecting most routes are guided by `path`, of course.
+However, you can route by hash, searchParams or anything else you want.

 Every time the current browser's url changes, [Elegua](https://github.com/howesteve/elegua) will try to match it against the routes defined in your code, no matter where.
 When a route route matches, that route's children are rendered.
 All other routes that do not get matched, remains hidden.
 [Elegua](https://github.com/howesteve/elegua)'s stores will always be updated accordingly to he current url.

 > :warning: WARNING: Define routes in your main application's page and not in subpages that are lazily loaded, otherwise routes might not be defined when you think they are and that could lead to unexpected results.